mkead1232/psx-asteroids/README.md

 To actually compile, you need to install nugget + psyq to the project folder.
 You need git installed for this to work.
 To do this, you need to:

+0. Install the MIPS gcc compiler by following the tutorial for your OS at https://github.com/pcsx-redux/nugget/blob/main/psyqo/GETTING_STARTED.md

 1 Run:
 ```cmd
 git init